kimjune01/kimjune01.github.io/_posts/2023/2023-05-16-why-work-together.md

 ### Project Management

 Managers see the situation, and conclude that the its resolution must be getting more stuff done with project management.
 Project management is a fantastic tool for accountability and exercising control over processes.
-Their responsibility must lie in breaking down what technical work needs to be done, and distribute the tasks among the engineers who can code up the solution.
+Their responsibility is breaking down what technical work needs to be done, and distribute the tasks among the engineers who can code up the solution.

 ![project-management](assets/work-together/project-management.png)